arii/hrm-workspace/README.md

-# Jules Ops & Session Tools
+# hrm-workspace

+Operational workspace for HRM automation, tooling, and local development.

-This directory contains Python scripts for managing Jules AI coding sessions and their integration with GitHub project workflows.
+This workspace contains Python scripts for managing agentic workflows and integrates the `hrm` application as a Git submodule.

 ## Key Scripts